Boughton Monchelsea Parish Council

 - there are many more sites than required

 - many will be deemed to be unsuitable

 - many of the sites are re-submissions of those that were unsuccessful on the previous call for sites

 Over the last few years local people have been helping shape the future of the parish through the development of a Neighbourhood Plan for Boughton Monchelsea.

 A formal consultation on the Neighbourhood Plan (which includes a landscape masterplan and management plan) took place between April and June 2019 and the plan has been amended as a result of comments made.
 Further progress will be made in line with national regulations and the next step is submission to MBC.
 They will check the document for compliance and then arrange and carry out a further formal consultation.
 An independent Examiner will then be appointed who will review the documents and issue a final report.
 Any final changes to the plan will then be made and MBC will organise a referendum.
 A simple majority in favour would mean that the plan is adopted and becomes part of the development plan used by MBC to make planning decisions.
 We are working towards formal adoption of the plan in 2020 and will continue to keep you updated on progress

 You can view the draft neighbourhood plan below.

-On behalf of the Parish Council can I thank you again for your input to date, and I hope we can rely on your continued input and support in progressing and getting our Neighbourhood Plan adopted, thus allowing us to properly influence and manage any future development in our parish.
+On behalf of the Parish Council I would like to thank you for your input to date and hope we can rely on your continued support in getting our Neighbourhood Plan adopted, thus allowing us to properly influence and manage any future development in our parish.

 Cllr Doug Smith

-Chairman of Boughton Monchelsea Parish Council Planning Commit
+Chairman of Boughton Monchelsea Parish Council Planning Committee

 Boughton Monchelsea comprises two wards, north and south.
 South ward consists of the village and outlying rural areas, including the hamlets of Wierton, The Quarries, Marlpit, Cock Street and Rabbits Cross.
 North ward comprises the newer developments off Brishing Lane and the new housing site at Langley Park.